IBCNServices/RPiaaS/README.md

 ## License

-Copyright 2018 Universiteit Gent - imec - IDLab
+Copyright 2018 Ghent University - imec - IDLab

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.